yorkulibraries/islandora/README.md

 If you want to get up and running as quickly as possible, import the `islanora_demo_feature` feature to install example configuration and bootstrap your site.
 If you're starting from scratch, then _at a minimum_, you must:
-1. Set the url to your message broker at `admin/config/islandora`
+1. Set the URL to your message broker at `admin/config/islandora`
 1. Enable the `islandora_core_feature` module, then visit `admin/config/development/features` and import its config.
 It contains everything required for basic content modeling.
-You can also use drush to import the feature `drush -y fim --bundle=islandora islandora_core_feature`.
+You can also use Drush to import the feature `drush -y fim --bundle=islandora islandora_core_feature`.
 1. Run the migration to load the taxonomy terms required by Islandora.
 This can be done by visiting `admin/structure/migrate`, or executed via drush
 `drush -l http://localhost:8000 mim --group=islandora`.